-The Health Council of South Florida, Inc. was appointed as the DOPA for Monroe County at the CTD meeting of April 22, 1993.
+The Health Council of South Florida, Inc. (HCSF) was appointed as the DOPA for Monroe County at the CTD meeting of April 22, 1993.
 During that year, the LCB was established, an orientation session was held, by-laws were adopted, and a grievance committee was created.
 The LCB is the oversight body for the CTC and provides a forum for the Transportation Disadvantaged in the community.
 The Board advocates for improved transportation and coordination of services to meet the needs of local residents.
 As an advisory board, the LCB advises, monitors, evaluates and supports the transportation activities of the CTC.
 After its establishment, the LCB underwent the process of selecting a CTC.

 The Monroe County Board of County Commissioners was selected to serve as the first CTC for Monroe County in 1994.
 However, early in 1995 MCSS reversed its decision, and the LCB subsequently put the CTC function out for a bid.
 An RFP was issued later that year and a selection process resulted in the Evaluation Subcommittee of the LCB recommending that Florida Keys CTC, Inc. be designated as the CTC for Monroe County.
 The LCB accepted this decision after recommendation by the LCB and the CTD appointed Florida Keys CTC, Inc. as CTC for Monroe County in February 1996.
 They served until 1997 before resigning as CTC and a new RFP process that year resulted in the selection of Guidance Clinic of the Middle Keys (now Guidance/Care, Inc.) being recommended and appointed as Monroe CTC in October 1997 and served until 2009 when the CTD mandated RFP process be implemented to establish a new 5-year term for the CTC.
 The Guidance Care Center has served in the capacity of CTC since then.
 In March 2014, the Health Council of South Florida issued a Request for proposals to which one respondent, The Guidance/Care Center, Inc. submitted a proposal.
 The Selection Committee reviewed and evaluated their application and the LCB recommended that Guidance/Care, Inc. be designated as the CTC for Monroe County for next five years.
 The Guidance/Care Inc. signed a Memorandum of Agreement (MOA) with the CTD on in June 2014 to serve as Monroe County CTC from 2014 to 2019.
+The MOA was then extended in June 2019 for one additional year, ending in June 2020.
+A new MOA has established the GCC as the CTC for Monroe County from January 1, 2021 through June 30, 2025.

 The Guidance/Care-Center Inc. (GCC) founded in 1973, is a private non-profit organization.
 It responds to the need identified by community leaders for a community facility to provide mental health services to local residents.
-GCC began operation with 4 detoxification beds and 1 full time counselor.
-Since then it has grown into a multi-service community mental health center providing inpatient, outpatient, residential, day treatment and case management services as well as transportation services.
-It has a staff of over 100, and of these 3 are full or part-time drivers.
-GCC has an annual budget of \$6 million funded by state and county grants, client fees, third party payers and grants.
+GCC began operation with 4 detoxification beds and 1 full-time counselor.
+Since then, it has grown into a multi-service community mental health center providing inpatient, outpatient, residential, day treatment and case management services, as well as transportation services.
+It has a staff of over 100, 3 of whom are full- or part-time drivers.
+GCC has an annual budget of \$6 million funded by state and county grants, client fees, third-party payers, and grants.